Classifications and canonical forms of tensor product expressions in the presence of permutation symmetries: Group theoretical classification theory

+To answer the questions Q1-Q4, we need to define them more precisely.
+Some mathematical definitions in the following context can be quite formal, and in such cases it is suggested to go to Sec. \ref{example} for concrete examples.

-\begin{dfn}[symmetry equivalent tensors] Two tensor products $\bm{Z}_1$ and $\bm{Z}_2$ of form \eqref{tensorProduct} are symmetry equivalent, if there exist a permutation $g$ of factors and indices such that $\bm{Z}_1=g\circ\bm{Z}_2$.
+\begin{dfn}[symmetry equivalent tensor product expressions] Two tensor product expressions $\bm{Z}_1$ and $\bm{Z}_2$ of form \eqref{tensorProduct} are symmetry equivalent, if there exist a permutation $g$ of factors $\{\bm{X}_i\}$ and indices ($E$ and $I$) such that $\bm{Z}_1=g\circ\bm{Z}_2$ after some necessary relabeling of internal indices.
 In this case, we denote them by $\bm{Z}_1\sim\bm{Z}_2$. \end{dfn}